anthonyuzan/mbti-prediction/README.md

 ## :black_nib: Description

-Once the web application is launched, the user should write the largest description of himself.
-After that, the user clicks on the "Predict" button and the models return the user MBTI profile.
+Once the web app is launched, the user is invited to describe him/herself in a few sentences.
+The user then clicks on the "Predict" button and his MBTI profile is determined and displayed.

 ## :rocket: How to start the application?